teremterem/django_url_shortener/README.md

 ## URL shortening approach

-The project description to [this library](https://pypi.org/project/short_url/) inspired me to do the following:
+A project description to [this library](https://pypi.org/project/short_url/) inspired me to do the following:
 - When a long url is being shortened
   - A cryptographycally strong random sequence of 7 characters (a url handle) is generated using [secrets]( https://docs.python.org/3/library/secrets.html#recipes-and-best-practices) library and an alphabet of 64 characters